 - 6. Commence thermal cycling using the following program:

 - 95°C 1 min

 - X cycles^a:

-- 95°C 15 sec 65°C 30 sec 68°C 3 min^b
+- 95°C 15 sec 65°C 30 sec

+- 68°C 3 min^b

-^aConsult Tables I & II for guidelines.
+^aConsultTable I for guidelines.
 Subject all tubes to 15 cycles.
-Then, divide the PCR reaction mix between the "Experimental" and "Optimization" tube, using the Optimization tube to determine the optimal number of PCR cycles, as described in Step 7.
+Then, divide the PCR reaction mix between the "Experimental" and "Optimization" tubes, using the Optimization tube for each reaction to determine the optimal number of PCR cycles, as described in Step 7.
+Store the Experimental tubes at 4°C.